 Caching accesses to actual data packets is problematic.
 The packet memory is shared between the CPU, link module and PPX.
+(PPX refers to the four data and control channels that comprise the backplane.)
 If the CPU caches the packet memory, any accesses by these other entities needs to be done "cache coherently".